EISLAW/EISLAWManagerWebApp/docs/ORCHESTRATION_SYSTEM.md

 │   ❌ Review PRDs (Jacob does this)                              │
 │   ❌ Run tests (Eli does this)                                  │
 │   ❌ Document outcomes (Jacob does this → TEAM_INBOX)           │
-│                                                                  │
+│   ❌ Default to VM orchestration (use CLI unless CEO says so)   │ │                                                                  │
 └─────────────────────────────────────────────────────────────────┘
 ```